enzo-project/enzo-dev/doc/manual/source/parameters/problemtypes.rst

     radiation-hydrodynamics and chemical ionization," JCP, 2009).

 ``RadHydroVelocity`` (external)
    Initial velocity of ambient gas in the x,y,z directions.
+Default: 0 (all).
-Default: 0 (all) Example RadHydroVelocity = 0.1 0.1 0.1
+   Example RadHydroVelocity = 0.1 0.1 0.1
 ``RadHydroChemistry`` (external)
    Number of chemical species.
 1 implies hydrogen only, 3 implies